Harmala alkaloid: Use and effects

 Harmaline and harmine fluorescence under ultraviolet light.
 These three extractions indicate that the middle one has a higher concentration of the two compounds.

+Various harmala alkaloids such as harmaline have hallucinogenic effects and have been referred to as oneirogens.

 As mentioned above, some harmala alkaloids can be used as a monoamine oxidase inhibitor (MAOI) to facilitate the ingestion of dimethyltryptamine (DMT) and other tryptamines; while not generally used as a hallucinogen alone, there are reports of such use.
 In high doses, it acts as purgative.
 Harmala alkaloids from Banisteriopsis caapi have been used to treat Parkinson's disease.
 As a benzodiazepine site inverse agonist, harmala alkaloids are used as a model for essential tremor (ET) when injected to animals.
 Rats being treated with harmaline exhibit severe tremors after 5–7 minutes.
 Individuals diagnosed with essential tremor have been found to have elevated blood levels of harmala alkaloids.

 Harmala alkaloids interact with smoked cannabis when either smoked/vaporized, or taken orally as an extract or as a tea.
 Reports are scarce, but generally users experience more intense cannabis-like effects, as well as mild psychedelic effects such as hallucinations, ego dissolution, and increased emotions, especially in large doses.

 Unlike MAOIs such as phenelzine, harmine and harmaline are reversible and selective meaning they do not have nearly as high a risk for "cheese syndrome" caused by consuming tyramine-containing foods, which is a risk associated with monoamine oxidase A inhibitors, but not monoamine oxidase B inhibitors.
 Both MAO-A and MAO-B break down tyramine, but large doses of harmala alkaloids begin to affect MAO-B as well.